Scene of the Crime (1986 film): Cast

+Production

+The film was shot along the Garonne river, straddling the Lot-et-Garonne and Tarn-et-Garonne departments, including in the villages of Clermont-Soubiran and Auvillar.

 Themes

 The title is a bit misleading since Le Lieu du crime is not a noir thriller or a mystery.
 It is a family drama with psychological undertones.
 Director André Téchiné is especially drawn to the exploration of family affairs as can be seen in his acclaimed film: My Favorite Season (1993), also starring Catherine Deneuve.

 The film shares with most of Téchiné's work a restless camera movement and seemingly casual editing that suggest a nervous, intense curiosity, equivalent to an artist's rapid sketching.
 The French countryside serves here as an ironic backdrop for two kinds of characters: those living repressed lives in a stifling bourgeois environment and those, more uninhibited, who play out a series of violent passions, with the boy caught in the middle.
 Téchiné's tight, emotionally suppressed, direction worked within the codes of melodrama.
 The film's two concerns are repression and freedom.

 Awards

 The film was nominated for Palme d'Or at the 1986 Cannes Film Festival.
 In 1987 the film received a César Award nomination for Best Supporting Actress (Danielle Darrieux).